-The aquatic animal health program has activities in all academic areas which are part of the University of Florida’s land grant mission.
+As a special opportunity for our veterinary students here at the University of Florida, we offer an Aquatic Animal Medicine Certificate to enhance their training through their elective credits.
+This teaching program offers certification to veterinary students allowing them to pursue specialized training and clinical experience in aquatic animal health while still in veterinary school.
+Those not at the University of Florida, can participate in training opportunities through our distance education courses or our summer short courses.
 Our unique teaching program offers certification to veterinary students allowing them to pursue specialized training and clinical experience in aquatic animal health while still in veterinary school.
-Our graduate education program provides training in marine mammal science and aquaculture health with opportunities available at both the M.S. and PhD level.
+Our graduate level education program provides training in marine mammal science and aquaculture health with opportunities available at both the M.S. and PhD level.
+Upper-level undergraduates may also take advantage of these online courses as well.
 We also offer a unique clinical residency program which is fully accredited by the American College of Zoological Medicine.
-In addition, we offer opportunities for public education under the auspices of IFAS Cooperative Extension Service.
-These include evening seminars for the public, workshops for aquaculturists and pet fish hobbyists, a regional marine mammal conference which is offered every third year, and a full suite of continuing education short courses in both fish and marine mammal medicine.
+In addition, we offer a one year Aquatic Animal Health Rotating Internship which exposes the intern to various cases through our university and partnering facilities.
+There are also opportunities for public education under the auspices of IFAS Cooperative Extension Service.
+These include evening seminars for the public, workshops for aquaculturists and pet fish hobbyists, an annual Manatee Research Symposium, and a full suite of continuing education short courses in both fish and marine mammal medicine.